-An increasing number of young doctors are deciding not to join the NHS Pension Scheme citing high levels of contribution, increasing retirement ages and the potential of paying additional taxation on their pension – it leaves professionals questioning, how much is a doctor’s pension in the UK?
+The question: how much is a doctor’s pension in the UK?
+Is on the minds of many in the field.
+An increasing number of young doctors are deciding not to join the NHS Pension Scheme citing high levels of contribution, increasing retirement ages and the potential of paying additional taxation on their pension.
 Pension taxation has also led to a number of senior doctors leaving the scheme, reducing their hours or retiring early.

 For some time now NHS Pension contributions have not changed.
 However, since October 2022 in England and Wales and November 2022 in Northern Ireland the rates have changed with Scotland expected to follow but with different rates.
 This has changed how much a doctor’s pension is in the UK.
 The contributions are still based on salary bands and some Doctors will see their contribution increase whereas the highest earners will see their contribution reduce from 14.5% to 13.5%.
 Top band will reduce further to 12.5% in phase 2 at a date to be announced probably later in 2023 at the time of writing.
 The rates are also due to change in Scotland but currently remain at rates between 5.2% and 14.7%.